 - Do we need faith organisations for the continued provision of moral, social and policy institutions for human development and resilience?
 If we do, how we protect global peace and sustainability from religious fanaticism related violence?

 There are limited places at this event and places are available on a first come first served basis.
 If a waiting list is formed then this will be distributed on a first come, first served basis, places are non-transferable.

 UK Parliament Outreach and Engagement Service

-The Houses of Parliament's Outreach and Engagement Service spreads awareness of the work, processes and relevance of the institution of Parliament, encouraging greater engagement between the public and the House of Commons and House of Lords.
+The UK Parliament Outreach and Engagement Service spreads awareness of the work, processes and relevance of the UK Parliament, encouraging greater engagement between the public and the House of Commons and House of Lords.